 The more we think about Haiti and all that has happened since we first learned where to find the country on a map back in 2002, the more we think Haiti is God's tool to change our hearts and help us grow.
 Not help us know; but help us grow.
 Our experiences over the last few years have challenged our faith and shaken us individually and as a family.

-I don't suppose that Haiti is unique in this way, I would venture to guess that most any under-developed country could teach the same lessons and bring about change.
+I don't suppose that Haiti is unique in this way, I would venture to guess that most any intense cross-cultural experience could teach the same lessons and bring about changes.

 The change has meant knowing less.
 The change has meant being okay with knowing less.